 Manchester is not unusual in this regard - the same effect can also be seen in London, Birmingham, Nottingham, Leeds and Glasgow, among other places.

-This map shows which parts of the UK can't receive superfast broadband.
+This map shows which parts of the UK couldn't receive superfast broadband as of May 2017.
 A PDF version is available to download below.

 Note that some sources use the lower 24 Mbps measure of superfast broadband, rather than the 30 Mbps used by Ofcom, which can lead to apparent differences in local areas.